crashoverride777/swifty-ads/README.md

 NOTE: - Dont forget to setup the "-D DEBUG" custom flag (step 1) or the helper will not change the google adUnit IDs automatically from test to release.

-# Final Info

-The sample project is the basic Apple spritekit template.
-It now shows a banner Ad on launch and an inter ad randomly when touching the screen.
-Like I mentioned above I primarly focused on SpriteKit to make it easy to call Ads from your SKScenes without having to use NSNotificationCenter or Delegates to constantly communicate with the viewController.
-Also this should help keep your viewController clean as mine became a mess after integrating AdMob.

-Please let me know about any bugs or improvements, I am by now means an expert.

-Enjoy

 # Not a SpriteKit game?
 If you have an app that mainly uses viewControllers to show its UI than it might be clunky to call
 ```swift